Malabarba/gmail-mode/README.md

   markdown and you may edit at will, but the file is still saved as html behind the scenes so GMail won't know a thing! *See [ham-mode][1] to understand how this works.*

+The point is that you can write gmail messages as *plain text*, and they will show up fine when you go back to gmail.
+And if you want more than plain text, you can write in Markdown syntax, which provides you with an easy way to add *bullet-points*, *lists*, *bold*, *italics*, etc, (which is, in fact, faster than mousing through gmail's web interface).

 Activation
 ----------
 Make sure you install it: